cn246-admin/gitea-mirror-manager/README.md

 ## What it doesn't do

+It may or may not work without Organization/Group repository structure.

 It doesn't check if a mirror exists - It will delete any existing push mirrors and re-create them.